Skip to content

 asyncio.run(main())

-Step 3: Create the Consumer
+Step 3: Create a Worker to Process the Workflow

-// Create consumer
+// Create a consumer to process the workflow

-let consumer = pgqrs::consumer()
+let consumer = pgqrs::consumer("workflow-worker", 9501, "process_task")

 .create(&store)